Malibia/Exitor/README.md

 If you do not want to run the project locally, run via the Gitpod button at the far right and run the same npm scripts above.

 Thank you

-This project is only production focused for the landing page aspect.
-There are still many features to be worked on in progress